 Stern drive engines in this size range normally utilize a metal fuel tank.
-A special EPA approved low permeability hose system is used as required to supply the engine including fill, vent and feed hose.
+A special EPA approved low permeability hose system is used as required to supply the engine.

 Read and understand the stern drive engine owner's manual fuel section and safety information before attempting to use the vessel.